davidmarkclements/whistle-stop-workshop/readme.md

-# 1. Quick file server
+# 2. Zero Dependency Service Mock

 See course material for walkthrough.